thisishusseinali/spam-mail-prediction/README.md

 # Spam Mail Prediction

-For spam on Wikipedia, see Wikipedia:Spam and Wikipedia:WikiProject Spam

 Look up SPAM, Spam, spam, or spammy in Wiktionary, the free dictionary.
 Spam may refer to: